How to Write a Conclusion Paragraph

 As you set out to write your conclusion part end your article on an insightful note.
 You will want to start by restating your thesis.
 The thesis is the central idea of your entire work, and it is wise to remind the readers about the purpose of your article.

 Once you have paraphrased your thesis with a fresh understanding, the next step is to reiterate your supporting points.
 Extract all the main points from each of your supporting paragraphs or individual arguments.
 Then, find a way to wrap up the points such that it explains the importance of the ideas in your work.

 Depending on the length of your article or essay, knowing how to write a better conclusion is somewhat intuitive.
 It should express a sense of closure with the larger meaning and persistent options of the topic.

 Well, if you find writing conclusions intimidating, you can take the help of the online Summarization Tool at Smodin.io.
 The Text Summarizer tool helps you obtain a condensed version of any text covering the main points.
 The online free tool can generate friendly content that is just the overview of your entire work and read quickly.
 It converts three or four paragraphs into a short and precise one with just a single click.
 So, you can write a solid conclusion quickly, increasing your work productivity.

 Tips to write better conclusion paragraphs that leave a lasting impression

 The goal of the conclusion is to leave the readers with a lasting impression.
 It is the last part of your writing they will read and likely the last thing they will remember.

-When you write an article or an essay, think of the introduction as an appetizer, body as a delicious main course, and conclusion as a dessert.
+When you write an article or an essay, think of the introduction as an appetizer, the body as a delicious main course, and the conclusion as a dessert.
 People remember the taste of the dessert as it is likely the last thing they eat as it adds a sweet finale to a hearty meal.
 The same implies the conclusion.